pp81381/rsp1570serial/README.md

 The `RotelModelMeta` class encapsulates the description of a particular model of amp.
 It comprises:

 * the model name
+* the device id
-* an instance of [MessageCodec](#MessageCodec) that describes the supported commands.
+* the supported commands
+* the min/max/initial volume
 * a list of source meta data, comprising source standard name and command code
+* the initial source

 ## MessageCodec

-This class describes the commands supported by a particular model of receiver.
-It currenly encapsuates the device id, the supported messages and the max/min volume.
+Given the meta data, this class implements the commands supported by a particular model of receiver

-See `rsp1570_meta.py` or `rsp1572_meta.py` for the full desription of each model.

 ## Source Aliases